A sterling example from an

 CBI jacket is a virtual catalog of theater insignia: composite leather squadron and group

 patches.
 Note "Eager Beaver Bombing Co"!
-The composite leather CBI and 10th AF

-tabs on the epaulets.
 A large parallelogram-shaped patch preceded the 7th Bomb

 Group insignia on the right chest.